Karbovanets/docs/karbo-node.md

 exit
 ```

-8. To autostart _karbowanecd_ daemon, we need to create service file in _/etc/systemd/system_:
+8. To autostart _karbowanecd_ daemon, we need to create service file in _/etc/systemd/system_

 ```
 sudo nano /etc/systemd/system/karbowanecd.service
 ```
+with such content:
 ```
 [Unit]
 Description=karbowanecd